How to Apply for Financial Aid

 To be eligible for Federal Direct Loans, you must first complete the Free Application for Federal Student Aid (FAFSA).
 After completing the FAFSA and turning in all the necessary documents, you will receive an award letter stating the Direct loan type and amount you are eligible for.

-We offer merit awards to students (up to age 22) entering with exceptional talent.
-These awards generally go to students with excellent GPAs.
+We offer merit awards to all undergraduate students based on their GPAs.
 Music scholarships are also available for incoming students with outstanding music ability who intend to major in music.
+The admissions office will award your merit scholarship upon acceptance to the college.